Greetings Grove Church Community,

 How do I register to attend Sunday services?

-We will be sharing the link to register on our website and on our social media the week before.
+We will be sharing the link to register on our website.
 Simply click that link and register!

 What day will registration for services open and close each week?